BryanNilsen/Javascript-Exercises/README.md

 ## Overly Excited

-This is a function that takes
+This is a function that takes an array and places an exclamation after every third word.

+## Tree

+This function creates a depiction of a pine tree out of a specified character in the Chrome dev tools console.